spryker/spryker-docs/docs/scos/dev/back-end-development/zed/zed.md

 {% info_block infoBox %}

-See [Conceptual Overview](/docs/scos/dev/architecture/conceptual-overview.html) to learn more about the Spryker applications and their layers.
+To learn more about the Spryker applications and their layers, see [Conceptual overview](/docs/scos/dev/architecture/conceptual-overview.html)

 {% endinfo_block %}

 Zed is divided into three parts:

-* Business layer, containing the entire business logic;
+* The `Business` layer: Contains the entire business logic.
-* Persistence layer, responsible for the database structure, connections to it, for example, for the data persistence;
+* The `Persistence` layer: Responsible for the database structure and connections to it—for example, for the data persistence.
-* Communication layer, enabling the connection to the external providers.
+* The `Communication` layer: Enables the connection to the external providers.